Please click the question below to expand the section. If you have any additional questions, please contact us.

 While MCHS operated the public shelter for Montgomery County for more than 50 years, we became a completely independent, 100% privately funded animal welfare organization in April 2014.
 Our rescue specializes in rescuing, caring for and adopting out cats, dogs, puppies and kittens.

-In addition, MCHS offers a robust educational curriculum which includes programs for children, teens and adults.
-We offer micro-chipping and registration and host a range of community outreach programs designed to help pet owners keep their pets in their homes and out of shelters.
+In addition, MCHS offers micro-chipping and registration, low-cost core vaccines and host a range of community outreach programs designed to help pet owners keep their pets in their homes and out of shelters.
 Our affordable spay/neuter clinic launched summer 2019, bringing another vital service to Montgomery County dog and cat owners.